michael-spengler/fairness/README.md

 In order to ensure that Ethereum stays decentralized, we might offer a CULT ETH2.0 Staking Pool in which also "small" stakers can co-decide / vote on node client implementations.
 This is also inspired / catalyzed by the tornado cash thriller which potentially leads to the ofac- vs. the freedom fork [see also](https://twitter.com/Peer2peerE/status/1561336513824276480?s=20&t=-i07Kly39BDLSFysec73BA).

 ## Peer To Peer On- / Off Ramp
 As long as fiat money (= political manipulation money) plays a role, it seems to be a good idea to have several peer to peer on-/off ramps in place.
-Maybe [cryptolocally](https://www.youtube.com/watch?v=VE52OpawDTk) serves as candidate and or inspiration.
+Maybe [cryptolocally](https://www.youtube.com/watch?v=VE52OpawDTk) and [this video](https://www.youtube.com/watch?v=nVhJdjkGhqg) serve as candidate and or inspiration.

 ## CULT Events
 Establish a platform where people can offer CULT events - e.g. dance events.
 Every CULT holder shall get free entrance or a CULT drink for free.